Waboodoo/HTTP-Shortcuts/docs/scripting.md

 }
 ```

-Please note that this function requires that Google Play Services are installed on the device and that you grant location permission to the app.
-This feature is not available in the F-Droid version of the app.
+Please note that this function makes use of Google Play Services.
+If those are not available on the device, or if you've installed the app from F-Droid, then a fallback is used which may be less accurate, less reliable or take longer to find the location.

 <a name="examples"></a>
 ## Examples